 You may want to volunteer to use a skill that you have, and share with with an organisation in Camden.
-If so, you can add your skill to the newly-launched Furlough Go website which allows organisations to ‘shop’ for your skills.
-Alternatively, you can search for skills via our database of local volunteering roles on Simply Connect.
-Or why not advertise your skill on your social media and tag us.
+You can search for skills via our database of local volunteering roles on Simply Connect.
+Or why not advertise your skill on your social media and tag us?

 Step-by-step instructions on how to search Simply Connect for Under 18s:

 1. On Simply Connect click the dark blue ‘SEARCH’ button.
 This will take you to the Role Search page.

 2. Scroll down the Role Search page and click on the light blue ‘ADVANCED SEARCH’ button.